robert-koch-institut/Abwassersurveillance_AMELAG/Kontextmaterialien/Readme.md

 * [`plot_aggregated_curve.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_aggregated_curve.R): Erzeugt für jedes Pathogen eine Zeitreihendarstellung mit einer LOESS-Kurve für die über alle Standorte aggregierten Daten.

-* [`plot_heatmap.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_heatmap.R): Erzeugt eine Heatmap, die Trends für alle Standorte zeigt, die genügend Daten geliefert haben.
-Bisher wird dies für SARS-CoV-2 für alle Bundesländer einzeln und einmal zusammen getan, dies kann aber am Ende des Skripts angepasst werden.

 * [`plot_loq_plot.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/Scripts/plot_loq_plot.R): Erzeugt für jedes Pathogen ein gestapeltes Balkendiagramm, das für jede Woche die Anteil an Messwerten oberhalb und unterhalb der Bestimmungsgrenze anzeigt.

 ### Ergebnisse

-Nach dem Ausführen von `main.R` enthalten die Unterordner des Ordners `Results'` die Heatmap(s), die aggregierte Kurve sowie das gestapelte Balkendiagramm im Hauptverzeichnis, die Kurven und Daten für die einzelnen Standorte sind in dem jeweiligen Unterordner `Single_Sites` zu finden.
+Nach dem Ausführen von `main.R` enthalten die Unterordner des Ordners `Results'` die aggregierte Kurve sowie das gestapelte Balkendiagramm im Hauptverzeichnis, die Kurven und Daten für die einzelnen Standorte sind in dem jeweiligen Unterordner `Single_Sites` zu finden.

 ## Context materials

-This documentation provides an overview of the R scripts necessary to replicate the results shown in the [Robert-Koch Institute weekly report on wastewater surveillance](https://edoc.rki.de/handle/176904/11665) excluding the part on the virus variants.
+This documentation provides an overview of the R scripts necessary to replicate the results shown in the [Robert-Koch Institute weekly report on wastewater surveillance](https://edoc.rki.de/handle/176904/11665).
 The results there were obtained by using R 4.4.1 (64 bit, Windows).
 You can recreate the project environment by using the `renv` package (https://rstudio.github.io/renv/articles/renv).

 Note that the results are stored subfolder named `Results/'pathogen'`.
 The folders should already exist or be created automatically when running [`main.R`](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/blob/main/Kontextmaterialien/main.R).
 If you use RStudio, start RStudio by running the R project `amelag_open_code.Rproj` and run the scripts there, otherwise you have to adjust the paths at the beginning of the script `main.R`.
 If you open the other scripts, make sure that German umlauts are displayed correctly, this can be guaranteed in RStudio by reloading your script in proper format ("File -> Reopen with Encoding -> UTF-8").